 We aim to bridge the gap to enable seniors to live in a technological world.
 Apart from basic computer skills, we teach them how to research their ancestry, digital photography, make cards and many other special computer based skills.

 ASCCA runs a two day conference each year attended by international speakers and delegates and members from all over Australia.
 We offer training courses for our Club trainers in our tailor designed training facility in our offices in Pitt Street, Sydney.
 We also run special events during Seniors week.

-The NSW Seniors Card App was launched recently at our premises by the Minister for Aging and Disability, the Hon John Ajaka.
+The NSW Seniors Card App was launched in 2014 at our premises by the Minister for Aging and Disability, the Hon John Ajaka.